-When was the last time you took a long hard look at your landing pages?
+When did you last take a long, hard look at your landing pages?

 On paper, landing page optimization seems easy enough.
-In fact, you’re probably following some sort of formula to design your landing pages.
+In fact, you’re probably following some formula to design your landing pages.

 Follow a few basic principles, capture the attention of your visitors, put to rest any doubts they may have, urge them to purchase, and let the money pour in.